-1 This includes but is not limited to members of the Traveller Community and Roma Communities.
+3 This includes but is not limited to members of the Traveller Community and Roma Communities.

-- Media service providers of on-demand services shall take appropriate measures to ensure that programmes containing content which may impair the physical, mental or moral development of children, in particular: - (a) content consisting of pornography, - (b) content consisting of gratuitous violence, are only made available in such a way as to ensure that children will not normally hear or see them. - 10.4.
-Appropriate measures for the purpose of Section 10.3 may entail the use by audiovisual on-demand media service providers of protection mechanisms including the following: - - the use of prior content warnings. - the provision of parental controls, including restricted modes and PIN Access. - age assurance tools.2 - other technical measures that achieve an equivalent outcome of the foregoing. - 10.5.
-Appropriate measures for the purpose of Section 10.3 shall be proportionate to the potential harm of the programme for children.
+- account access systems e.g. where content is accessible only via credit card or other sign-up mechanisms. - other technical measures that achieve an equivalent outcome of the foregoing. - 11.5 Appropriate measures for the purpose of Section 11.3 shall be proportionate to the potential harm of the programme for children.
 In this respect, media service providers of on-demand services shall have regard to the potential of the material to harm children when determining the proportionate approach to be taken.
 Factors to consider include: - i.
 The likely degree of harm potentially caused by the programme content. - ii.
 The likelihood of children accessing the content. - iii.
-The nature of the on-demand service and its likely audience. - 10.6.
-Without prejudice to the generality of Sections 10.3 and 10.4, the most harmful content, namely gratuitous violence and pornography, shall be subject to the strictest measures, such as parental controls, age assurance tools or other technical measures that achieve an equivalent outcome. - 10.7.
-Personal data of children collected or otherwise generated by media service providers pursuant to sections 10.3 or 10.4 shall not be processed for commercial purposes, such as direct marketing, profiling and behaviourally targeted advertising.
+The nature of the on-demand service and its likely audience. - 11.6 Without prejudice to the generality of Sections 11.3, 11.4 and 11.5, the most harmful content, namely gratuitous violence and pornography, shall be subject to the strictest measures. - 11.7 Personal data of children collected or otherwise generated by media service providers pursuant to sections 11.3, 11.4 or 11.6 shall not be processed for commercial purposes, such as direct marketing, profiling and behaviourally targeted advertising.